-“One is six dogs goes missing at some point, leaving bereft owners to search high and low, hang missing posters, check shelters, and hope for good news.
+The paragraph that hooked me, reads, “One in six dogs goes missing at some point, leaving bereft owners to search high and low, hang missing posters, check shelters, and hope for good news.
 But amid these grim statistics, countless happy endings are forged.
 Tails wag again.
 Best friends are reunited.”

-Along the way, Charleson began training her Maltipoo, Ace, to search for missing animals by teaching them to track the scent of cat fur.
+Charleson describes how, after years of doing search and rescue work to find humans, she got involved in helping locate missing pets with the help of a trained Golden Retriever aptly named Puzzle.
+She then began training her rescued Maltipoo, Ace, to search for missing animals by teaching them to track the scent of cat fur.

 Ace, by the way, most likely was a lost dog himself.
-Charleson rescues him from a Texas shelter.
+In the book, Charleson discusses how she rescues him from a Texas shelter.
 The little white dog is initially in bad shape, with missing fur and bite marks.
 Charleson gets him veterinary care and nurses him back to health.
 As Ace transforms back to a healthy and happy dog, Charleson notices his house manners and has the distinct impression that he must have been separated from a good owner through some unfortunate circumstances.
 She goes to great pains to try and find his original owners but with no luck.

 The book is also about Charleson’s relationships with her parents who themselves rescued numerous animals over the years, as well an ode to her pets, including Puzzle, who has a gift for not only finding humans but also attracting animals in need of help.

 And, of course, the book is about how to find lost animals.
-It’s more of a series of different experiences that the author has with various reuniting various pets with their owners and what she learns along the way than a how-to find lost animals guide.
-However, there is a lot of helpful information about finding lost pets on the book’s pages, along with good advice for helping to prevent animals from getting lost in the first place.
+But it’s more of a series of different experiences that the author has with reuniting various pets with their owners and what she learns along the way than a how-to find lost animals guide.
+However, there is a lot of helpful information about finding lost pets on the book’s pages, along with good rules of thumb for helping to prevent animals from getting lost in the first place.

 And, even the tiniest bits of information about a pet’s likes/dislikes or habits might help with recovery efforts.
 For example, the author relates one instances when she is able to help an owner find a lost pug.
 That lost pug loves June bugs, so Charleson advises the owner to keep her porch light on at night and to tell the neighbors to do so as well.
 The pug is found soon after dozing on someone’s front porch surrounded by June bug wings.